Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 The offset `0x18` in an ELF is used to store the entry point.
 Standalone executables have an entry point, and this offset will be non zero.
 However, for a shared library, it doesn't have an entry point, and therefore would be 0.

-This check essentially performs an `execve` on the malware contents to run it as a standalone executable if it detects that it is one
+This check essentially performs an `execve` on the malware contents to run it as a standalone executable if it detects that it is one using the below function.
+It does this by writing the malware contents to a memfd, constructing the path to that fd using some obfuscated values, and then running `execve`

+I would go over this in detail, but this is very similar to how the binary dynamically loads a shared library, which we're going over next.
+Since it'd be redundant to do it now, I'll go over the specifics then.

 ```c
 00005bf0  uint64_t execve_malware(int64_t arg1, uint64_t arg2)